Best For Travel

 On the downside, the max drive range of 10 miles can mean you only get a couple of hours use before it needs to be recharged, which can take a couple of hours.
 But for short trips out and about — or situations where you just need the scooter to get you from A to B — this is not really an issue.

 Overall the EV Transport is a good budget-friendly lightweight option.
-And for the style-conscious shopper you’ll be pleased to know it comes in four different colours — purple, blue, red, and copper.
+And for the style-conscious shopper you’ll be pleased to know it comes in four different colors — purple, blue, red, and copper.

 Why we like it: